Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/adding-listings-to-dynamo.md

 Then click save.

-Repeat this process till you have minimum of 3 listings.
+Repeat this process till you have a minimum of 3 listings.
 You can always add more listings at a later stage.